davidsami/rb3_driver/README.md

 any of these programs and libraries, or visit any of the websites, you do so entirely at your own risk.

-The author of this software is not associated or affiliated with Harmonix Music Systems, Inc., or Nintendo Co., Ltd. and this software is not in any way endorsed or approved by those companies or their subsidiaries/associates.
+The authors of this software are not associated or affiliated with Harmonix Music Systems, Inc., or Nintendo Co., Ltd. and this software is not in any way endorsed or approved by those companies or their subsidiaries/associates.

-The author takes no responsibility for any attempt to use this software with Harmonix and/or Nintendo products, and provides no guarantee or affirmation that it is legal to do so in your jurisdiction.
+The authors take no responsibility for any attempt to use this software with Harmonix and/or Nintendo products, and provides no guarantee or affirmation that it is legal to do so in your jurisdiction.

-Harmonix and Rock Band are trademarks of Harmonix Music Systems, Inc.  Nintendo and Wii are trademarks of Nintendo Co., Ltd.  The author does not claim any rights over those trademarks.
+Harmonix and Rock Band are trademarks of Harmonix Music Systems, Inc.  Nintendo and Wii are trademarks of Nintendo Co., Ltd.  The authors do not claim any rights over those trademarks.